GT-Machine-Learning-COVID-19/COVID-Prediction/index.md

 ## Gradient Boosting
 **Introduction and Motivations**

-Gradient boosting is an iterative machine learning algorithm used for regression and classification tasks (prediction of future COVID cases given current covid cases is a regression problem).
+Gradient boosting is an iterative machine learning algorithm used for regression and classification tasks (prediction of future COVID cases given current COVID cases is a regression problem).
 Its strength lies in iteratively creating weak learners (often decision trees) and tuning feature importance after each iteration to create stronger and stronger learners.
 The way the additive model does this is by greedily minimizing the loss function of a base learner on a training set.
 Eventually, all trees are combined into one complete strong model.

 We felt gradient boosting would be a good option for our problem space not only because of its ability to solve regression-type problems but also due to the results of data analysis PCA in the previous section.
 Based on the results of these sections, it could be concluded that several of the features in our feature space would be less relevant in creating our supervised models.
 Thus, by using gradient boosting, we would be able to phase out several of these less relevant features and create a more pure and accurate model.
 At the same time, this ensured that we would not need to cut out features or dimensions completely, losing out on information on our data.